SAMtoBAM/PAQman/README.md

 <i>*I am using the term to describe stats about how many of the assembled contig have reached telomere sequences giving confidence of structural completeness at contig ends in repeat regions </i><br/>
 Telomerality is calculated using a few simple steps specific to PAQman <br/>

-1. All exact single repeats are identified (seqkit locate --ignore-case -p ${telomererepeat}) <br/>
+1. Either exact single repeats or regular expression are used to identify telomeric sequences ( seqkit locate --ignore-case -r -p "\"${telomererepeat}\"" ) <br/>
-2. Coordinates of single repeats are merged if withint 7 bp (allowing for 1 repeat to deviate mildly) <br/>
+2. The coordinates of each identified repeat are merged if within repeat-length-1 bp (allowing for 1 repeat to deviate mildly) <br/>
-3. Only keep regions where at least two consecutive repeats were found (i.e. only keep region > 2\*repeat length) <br/>
+3. Only keep regions where at least two consecutive repeats were found (i.e. only keep region > 2\*repeat-length) <br/>
 Can find all the coordinates for telomeric regions (including interstitial) in the bed file with explanatory header: 'telomerality/telomeres.bed' <br/>
 4. Contig ends are labelled in 3 ways <br/>
    <b>telomeric</b>: Coordinates for a telomeric repeat are at least within 0.75\*length from the end (e.g. a 100 bp long telomeric repeat region with within 75bp of a contig end) <br/>